 The “memory” you’re looking for is a Forget-Me-Not, held by Finkelstein’s daughter Sally, voiced by Sora’s mother, Kath Soucie.
 Soucie also voiced Sally in the Nightmare Before Christmas PS2 game.
 She’s been all over the board with Disney, including the voice of Kanga from 2000-2010 (though oddly, she would not do the voice when Kanga appears in KH2, despite being attached to KH2 in other roles?
 The role went instead to Tress MacNeille, who was another Kanga veteran.
 I can imagine the person in charge of casting was torn).
 You find Sally hiding in the graveyard with the help of Jack’s dog Zero, and she says she was hiding the forget-me-nots because she’s afraid of what will happen if the Heartless, already rampant, get a full heart to provoke them.
 Still, she hands the flowers over out of her love/infatuation for Jack.

 Unfortunately, the entire conversation has been overheard by the three little imps, Lock, Shock and Barrel (voiced by Harnell, Soucie and Bennet, in a good use of existing resources), who were hiding in a nearby coffin.
 They agree to go tell their bully-boss, Oogie Boogie, right away.
 A few scenes later, we see the meeting, where we meet Oogie for the first time.
 Well… we meet him officially for the first time.
 Oogie is another a member of Maleficent’s counsel who never mentions or implies that he is a member of Maleficent’s counsel, except it’s even stranger here than it was with Ursula.
 Oogie is intrigued by the idea of a heart and wants to get ahold of it to control the Heartless himself.
 Wait a minute – every member of Maleficent’s group we’ve seen can already do that!
 Technically, we won’t see Captain Hook control the Heartless either, but why did Oogie get a pass?
-If he’s not on good terms with the boss, I’d have liked to have seen it, but like Ursula, we don’t get to see them interacting, probably because this world is optional and there were too many late-game variables to account for.
+If he’s not on good terms with the boss, I’d have liked to have seen it, but like Ursula, we don’t get to see them interacting, even though this place is dry land, probably because this world is optional and there were too many late-game variables to account for.

 Oogie here is played by Ken Page, voice of the infamous “Big-Lipped Alligator” King Gator from All Dogs go to Heaven.
 He’s also a member of the original Broadway cast of Cats!